 With multiple hydrophone pairs, it is possible to combine the information from the contour lines to triangulate the position of the pinger.
-Alternatively, a single hydrophone pair could estimate the position of a stationary pinger by moving through space and using the hysteresis of contour lines as additional virtual hydrophone pairs.
+Alternatively, a single hydrophone pair could estimate the position of a stationary pinger by collecting several data from several different locations.
 For either of these methods, an accurate estimate of the vehicles state, and the relative orientation of the hydrophones to the vehicles frame is necessary.
 In practice, it helps to both have more than two hydrophones, and move the vehicle while data is being recorded.
-This is illustrated using the simulation environment in Fig. 7 and Fig. 8.
+This is illustrated using the simulation environment in Fig. 8 and Fig. 9.
 Finding an optimal configuration for hydrophone placement analytically, especially considering the coupling with the EKF and autonomous behavior, is impossible.
 Using the simulation environment, however, a local optimal solution can be found.

 2) DAMN Arbiter: Distributed architecture for mobile navigation or (DAMN) is a reactive architecture that arbitrates through voting [6].
 The local region around the vehicle is broken up into smaller sub regions, and each behavior (in this case both go to waypoint and avoid obstacles) votes on how willing that behavior is to travel to that region.
-These regions are illustrated in Fig. 9; where color corresponds to vote total.
+These regions are illustrated in Fig. 10; where color corresponds to vote total.
 Green indicates a high vote, or a willingness for the vehicle to head to that region.
 Red indicates a low vote or an unwillingness to head to that region.
 Different behaviors have a different voting weight.
-The avoid obstacles
+The avoid obstacles behavior has the strongest vote, which is why the regions near perceived obstacles (indicated by red circles) are dark red.
+To avoid situations where the goal point is directly behind an obstacle, the avoid obstacle behavior also negatively votes for any areas that are obstructed by known obstacles.
+The orange cross indicates the current destination, and, as expected, is surrounded by the greenest regions.
+The arbiter commands the vehicle to head toward the region with the highest vote total, with a speed that's proportional to how far the region is from the vehicle.